© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 LG 1-3: Categorising and quantifying IT energy consumption and know its drivers

 Participants can quantify the energy consumption of information technology, categorise it in relation to other sectors and name the main drivers.
-They are familiar with trends and developments in IT and key levers.
+They are familiar with trends and developments in IT and key levers for greater sustainability.
+They understand how increasing data traffic is linked to the associated environmental impact.

 LG 1-4: Knowing the fields of action for saving CO2